-☐Eligible activities CDBG funds may be used by CBDO to carry out a neighborhood revitalization, community economic development, or energy conservation project, including: (a) Activities listed as eligible; and . , Activities not otherwise listed as eligible - excluding buildings for the general conduct of government business, general government expenses, and political activities. ☐Activities must: (1) Meet the public service requirements, although services specifically designed to increase economic opportunities through job training and placement and other employment support (b) services; (2) meet the requirements of the guidelines for evaluating and selecting economic development project under Section 570.209; and (3) must not result in the recipient exceeding the 20% limit on planning and administrative costs. ☐ Eligible Entities • □Non-profit or for-profit organizations engaged in community development activities primarily are: within an identified geographic area and whose primary purpose is the improvement physical, economic and social environment; (c) • □Section 301 (d) Small Business Investment Companies; including those which are profit making; State or local Development Companies; or Community Housing Development Organizations (CHDOs); • □Organization similar in purpose, function and scope.
+•···· (Incorrection) and the second and th Eligible activities CDBG funds may be used by CBDO to carry out a neighborhood revitalization, community economic development, or energy conservation project, including: (a) Activities listed as eligible; and Activities not otherwise listed as eligible - excluding buildings for the general conduct of government business, general government expenses, and political activities.
+Activities must: (1) Meet the public service requirements, although services specifically designed to increase economic opportunities through job training and placement and other employment support (b) services; (2) meet the requirements of the guidelines for evaluating and selecting economic development project under Section 570.209; and (3) must not result in the recipient exceeding the 20% limit on planning and administrative costs.
+Eligible Entities Comparison of the second are: within an identified geographic area and whose primary purpose is the improvement physical, economic and social environment; (C) • Section 301 (d) Small Business Investment Companies; including those which are profit . , making; State or local Development Companies; or Community Housing Development Organizations (CHDOs); • Organization similar in purpose, function and scope.